KelvinJC/Enterprise-Data-Warehouse-Design/README.md

 # Enterprise Database Design

 Insight drawn from data is crucial to decision making within a business concern.
 It then follows that every business should have a store for its data.
-Databases serve the purpose as they serve for analytical as well as transactional purposes.
-For the business in question, I was given the task of with designing their database.
+Databases can be used for storage, analytical as well as transactional purposes.
+For the business in question, I was given the task of designing a database which would be used for the storage of relevant data on their clients, suppliers and services.

 In the design of database the first step is usually to conduct a thorough analysis of the enterprise in question.
 Such analysis provides a view of the underlying business logic governing its operations.